bat/bat/README.md

 Directory `bat/`:

 * `doc/`: documentation about BAT
-* `examples/`: well commented example programs
+* `examples/`: well commented example programs, see `examples/README.md`
 * `BAT/`: BAT header files
-* `src/`: BAT source files
+* `src/`: source files of the BAT core library
-* `models`: models and interfaces for BAT
+* `models`: models for specific data-analysis problems: fast fitters in `base/` and the multi-template fitter in `mtf`
+* `benchmarks`: performance test suite with html output
+* `test`: unit tests
-* `tools`: tools useful for BAT
+* `tools`: template script to generate a BAT project and build utilities
 * `INSTALL.md`: instructions to install BAT on your system
-* `README.md`: basic information about BAT
+* `README.md`: this document

-Other files distributed with BAT are part of installation and configuration system.
+Other files distributed with BAT are part of the configuration and build system.

 Installation
 -------------